TITAN-FZJ/TITAN/README.md

-The program is currently written for 9 orbitals per site (1 <i>s</i>,3 <i>p</i> and 5 <i>d</i>), for a given set of nearest neighbours hopping parameters (as described by Slater and Koster [3]).
+The program is currently written for 9 orbitals per site (1 <i>s</i>,3 <i>p</i> and 5 <i>d</i>), for a given set of nearest neighbours hopping parameters.
+The parameters obtained from DFT calculations can be found, for example, in the book of D. A. Papaconstantopoulus [4].
 The generalized response functions are obtained as a function of the frequency within the Random-Phase Approximation, which are calculated from the mean-field counterpart.
 These ones are evaluated in terms of the monoeletronic Green functions.